Appenzell Innerrhoden

 Canton of Appenzell Innerrhoden (Kanton Appenzell Innerrhoden /de-CH/; Chantun Appenzell Dadens; Canton d'Appenzell Rhodes-Intérieures; Canton Appenzello Interno), in English sometimes Appenzell Inner-Rhodes, is one of the 26 cantons forming the Swiss Confederation.
 It is composed of five districts.
 The seat of the government and parliament is Appenzell.
 It is traditionally considered a "half-canton", the other half being Appenzell Ausserrhoden.

 Appenzell Innerrhoden is the smallest canton of Switzerland by population and the second smallest by area.
 It is located in the northeast of the country.
 Together with the canton of Appenzell Ausserrhoden, it forms an enclave within the canton of St. Gallen.
 The canton is essentially located in the Alpine foothills of the Alpstein massif, culminating at the Säntis.

 Appenzell Innerrhoden was part of the historical canton of Appenzell, which was divided into Appenzell Ausserrhoden (Protestant) and Appenzell Innerrhoden (Catholic) in 1597 as a result of the Swiss Reformation.

 History

+Prehistory

+The earliest evidence of human activity within the canton goes back to the Paleolithic period (45,000–30,000 years ago).
+Excavations at the Wildkirchli caves between 1903 and 1908 revealed stone tools and bones of cave bears.
+The region mostly remained unpopulated wilderness until the 8th century AD (the only evidence for human presence from this interval is a Bronze Age axe found between Appenzell and Weissbad).The Romans mostly settled in the Alpine Rhine Valley and the shores of Lake Constance.